npm/npm/README.md

 You can customize this behavior by using the `root` and `binroot` config options.
 See npm-config(1)

+## More Fancy Installing

+First, get the code.
+Maybe use git for this.
+That'd be cool.
+Very fancy.

+Once you have the code, run this thing, just like the simple install:

+    node install-npm.js

+If you'd prefer to just symlink in the current code so you can hack on it, you can do this:

+    npm link .

 ## A note about password security